pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

     ///  Proof is invalid).
     /// @param proof A zk-SNARK.
     /// @param inputs Public inputs which accompany Proof.
-    /// @param verifyingKeyId A unique identifier (known to this verifier
+    /// @param verificationKeyId A unique identifier (known to this verifier
-    ///  contract) for the Verifying Key to which Proof corresponds.
+    ///  contract) for the Verification Key to which Proof corresponds.
     /// @return result The result of the verification calculation.
 True
-    ///  if Proof is valid; false otherwise. function verify(uint256[] calldata proof, uint256[] calldata inputs, bytes32 verifyingKeyId) external returns (bool result);
+    ///  if Proof is valid; false otherwise. function verify(uint256[] calldata proof, uint256[] calldata inputs, bytes32 verificationKeyId) external returns (bool result);

-    /// @notice Checks the arguments of Proof, through elliptic curve
-    ///  pairing functions.
-    /// @dev
-    ///  MUST return `true` if Proof passes all checks (i.e. the Proof is
-    ///  valid).
-    ///  MUST return `false` if the Proof does not pass all checks (i.e. if the
-    ///  Proof is invalid).
-    /// @param proof A zk-SNARK.
-    /// @param inputs Public inputs which accompany Proof.
-    /// @param verifyingKeyId A unique identifier (known to this verifier
-    ///  contract) for the Verifying Key to which Proof corresponds.
-    /// @return result The result of the verification calculation.
-True
-    ///  if Proof is valid; false otherwise. function verifyFromRegistry(uint256[] calldata proof, uint256[] calldata inputs, bytes32 verifyingKeyId) external returns (bool result);
 }
 ```
 ### Interface